Abrupt decorrelation for linear stochastic differential equations: Introduction and main results.

+Beyond the mere existence of decorrelation, an equally important question concerns the time scales on which it occurs.
+Characteristic decorrelation times are essential for assessing the reliability of statistical inference procedures, the efficiency of simulation algorithms, and the validity of asymptotic approximations.
+More generally, the study of decorrelation provides a bridge between abstract probabilistic theory and practical applications by offering quantitative tools for understanding the behaviour of complex random systems.

+A representative example appears in information theory through the additive white Gaussian noise (AWGN) channel, one of the fundamental models for communication systems, particularly in satellite and deep-space communications.
+In this setting, a signal is transmitted through successive stages while being affected by Gaussian noise and subject to input constraints.
+As the transmission evolves, information about the original message is progressively degraded, leading naturally to a weakening of the dependence between the current state of the system and the initial signal.
+Determining the time scale at which this dependence becomes negligible is therefore a problem of both theoretical and practical significance; see, for instance, Polyanskiy and Wu \cite{PolWu}.

-In statistics, a related problem arises in the estimation of stationary distributions from possibly dependent data.
-Even when the assumption of stationarity is only approximately valid, it is often used as a working hypothesis.
-Recent work by Lecestre \cite{Lec} shows that the $\rho$-estimators introduced by Baraud et al. in \cite{BBS} and Baraud and Birg\'e \cite{BB} for independent observations remain highly effective even when the data exhibit moderate dependence.
-To illustrate this, Lecestre considered the problem of estimating the stationary distribution for stationary hidden Markov models and Langevin diffusions.
-In both cases, he showed that the coefficient of information-quantified by the Kullback-Leibler divergence between the joint law of a sample and the product of its marginals-decays exponentially fast.
-This exponential decorrelation provides theoretical justification for the robustness of $\rho$-estimators in dependent settings.
-Once again, determining the time scale at which correlation becomes negligible is crucial.
+Similar questions arise in statistics in the context of estimating stationary distributions from dependent observations.
+Even when stationarity holds only approximately, it is frequently adopted as a working assumption.
+Recent work by Lecestre \cite{Lec} demonstrates that the $\rho$-estimators introduced by Baraud and collaborators in \cite{BBS,BB} remain remarkably robust under moderate dependence.
+In the setting of stationary hidden Markov models and Langevin diffusions, Lecestre showed that the information coefficient, measured through the Kullback-Leibler divergence between the joint distribution of a sample and the product of its marginals, decays exponentially fast.
+This exponential loss of dependence provides theoretical support for the effectiveness of $\rho$-estimators beyond the independent setting and again highlights the importance of identifying the relevant decorrelation time scales.

+Related phenomena also appear in random matrix theory and interacting particle systems.
+A classical example is provided by the Gaussian Unitary Ensemble (GUE), whose eigenvalues form a strongly correlated random system.
+When one compares the spectra of a large matrix and those of its principal minors, correlations persist at nearby scales but gradually weaken as the size difference increases.
+In appropriate asymptotic regimes, one observes a transition between strongly correlated and essentially independent behaviour.
+Such results illustrate how decorrelation may emerge in high-dimensional stochastic systems through changes in scale, and they provide another perspective on the quantitative study of memory loss in complex random structures \cite{Ferr,Bao,Forr}.